 How did Long Beach Ballet’s Nutcracker become the most beloved in Southern California?

-37th Anniversary of Long Beach Ballet’s holiday classic “The Nutcracker”
+39th Anniversary of Long Beach Ballet’s holiday classic

-The Long Beach Ballet’s Artistic Director David Wilcox has pulled out all the stops for this 37th production of the classical tale.
+The Long Beach Ballet’s Artistic Director David Wilcox has pulled out all the stops for this 39th production of the classical tale.
 This production boasts a full symphony orchestra, a flying sleigh, a real live horse, on-stage pyrotechnics, and a cast of over 200.
-Former Disney designers Elliot Hessayon and Scott Schaffer created the enchanting scenery, Australian artist Adrian Clark designed the detailed costumes, and renowned magician Franz Harary created the special effects, including a magical costume switch, involving Clara instantly changing from her nightgown into a gleaming ball gown.
+Former Disney designers Elliot Hessayon and Scott Schaffer created the enchanting scenery, Australian artist Adrian Clark designed the detailed costumes, and renowned magician Franz Harary created the special effects.

-The Long Beach Ballet is the only ballet company in Southern California which performs The Nutcracker with a full symphony orchestra and is one of only two ballet companies in the country that use two harps for their production to ensure the performance sounds exactly as Tchaikovsky intended it to sound.
+The Long Beach Ballet is one of the only ballet companies in Southern California which performs The Nutcracker with a full symphony orchestra and is one of only two ballet companies in the country that use two harps for their production to ensure the performance sounds exactly as Tchaikovsky intended it to sound.

 Wilcox is excited to present a special rendition of the beloved Holiday tale.
 A former ballet virtuoso himself, he now brings his power, strength, grace and artistry to the production, which features both new surprises and classic entertainment.
 “I like using the beauty of the classical art form of ballet, which has taken 500 years to develop to the level that it is today, to form a production that’s enticing and exciting.
 It has pyrotechnics, it has magic; it’s got everything I can think of to make it thrilling.
 This production is not just for people who like ballet.
 You can hate ballet and you’ll still like this production,” he adds.